Benoit-Welsch/JS-Snippet/src/Check/Readme.md

 is.email('test@test.local'); // true
 is.email('test@test'); // false

-... // use intellicense to see more
+... // use intellisense to see more
 ```